How to Deal with Anger: 8+ Tips to Help You Stay Calm

-One way to reduce your anger is to breathe slowly and deeply.
+One way to reduce your anger and deal with it is to breathe slowly and deeply.
 Breathe in through your nose and out through your mouth.
 Take deep breaths from your belly rather than your chest.
 Repeat this process as many times as you wish, feeling your body grow calmer.

 Relax Your Muscles

 Muscle tension is one of the signs of stress you might experience when you’re angry.
 To help you calm down, you might want to try progressive muscle relaxation techniques.

 These techniques involve tightening and relaxing your muscle groups in sequence and being more aware of your body and physical sensations.

 Focus on one part of your body at a time, following this sequence:

 - Gently tighten the muscles but don’t strain.